best-practicers/reviews/reviews/weiWard/Natspec.md

 * L94 - Comment exists on function name, but could make better use of tags
 * L102 - Comment exists on function symbol, but could make better use of tags
 * L119 - Comment exists on function decimals, but could make better use of tags
-* L126 - function totalSupply contains a reference to IERC20 - might be better if it was specced properly
+* L126 - function totalSupply contains a reference to IERC20 - could use `@inheritdoc`
-* L133 - function balanceOf contains a reference to IERC20 - might be better if it was specced properly
+* L133 - function balanceOf contains a reference to IERC20 - could use `@inheritdoc`
 * L151 - Comment exists on function transfer, but could make better use of tags
-* L164 - function allowance contains a reference to IERC20 - might be better if it was specced properly
+* L164 - function allowance contains a reference to IERC20 - could use `@inheritdoc`
-* L181 - function approve contains a reference to IERC20 - might be better if it was specced properly
+* L181 - function approve contains a reference to IERC20 - could use `@inheritdoc`
-* L204 - function transferFrom contains a reference to IERC20 - might be better if it was specced properly
+* L204 - function transferFrom contains a reference to IERC20 - could use `@inheritdoc`
 * L233 - Comment exists on function increaseAllowance, but could make better use of tags
 * L260 - Comment exists on function decreaseAllowance, but could make better use of tags